yashasvarma14/Ryerson_Health_Monitor/README.md

 [Ryerson Monitor Streamlit App](https://ryersonhealthmonitor.streamlit.app/)

 A data-driven dashboard built during my Sales Analytics internship at Ryerson Metals to track and visualize customer health trends using Python, Plotly, and simple machine learning.
-Designed to be non-technical rep-friendly, actionable, and installable anywhere with just a CSV upload.
+Designed to be non-technical rep-friendly, and installable anywhere with just a CSV upload.

 *This version has the mock data option for privacy reasons.
 The actual version was developed using real Ryerson invoice data and delivered to their internal team.

 ## Who I built this for

-Ryerson's inside sales reps are incredibly busy.
+Ryerson's sales reps are incredibly busy.
 They juggle dozens of accounts and don’t always have a clear view of which customers are quietly pulling back or which ones are rapidly growing.

 I built this tool to give them that visibility.